MV Karadeniz Powership İrem Sultan

-The MV Karadeniz Powership İrem Sultan is a Liberia-flagged Powership, a floating power plant, owned and operated by Karpowership.
+MV Karadeniz Powership İrem Sultan is a Liberia-flagged powership, a floating power plant, owned and operated by Karpowership.
 Built in 1984 by the Fincantieri Marghera Shipyard in Venice, Italy and christened MV Nikolay Markin, she sailed as a barge carrier under various names and flags until in 2014 she was converted into a powership at the Sedef Shipyard in Tuzla, Istanbul, Turkey.
 She served in Nacala, Mozambique supplying electricity to Mozambique's power grid for land-locked Zambia.
 Currently, she serves in the Dominican Republic, and is stationed in Santo Domingo.

 Barge carrier

 Dutch barge carrier MV Enterpriser of Dockwise Shipping spotted in May 2008.